seleznevae/jag.org/getting-started.md

 subtitle: #Some examples of jag usage
 ---

+## Data sources

+At the moment *jag* supports data source in [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) and data in simple table format.
+Examples of such files you can find in [jag repository](https://github.com/seleznevae/jag/tree/master/tlmExamples).
+Feel free to use them during getting familiar with **jag**.

 ## Loading data sources

 There are 2 main means to load your data source: